mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/related-documentation/release-notes/index.md

 ### Issues fixed in this release
 * DCOS-45719 - Edge-LB waits for load balanced applications to to be running in a healthy state before routing traffic to them.
 This change prevents Edge-LB from routing traffic to an application before it completes its startup operations and its first health check.
 * DCOS-47839 - Users can specify the Edge-LB pool frontend using either the name or port setting.
-* DCOS-44077 - The mesos-listener program that communicates with Edge-LB includes improvements to tests coverage and code refactoring.
+* DCOS-44077 - The Mesos-listener program that communicates with Edge-LB includes improvements to tests coverage and code refactoring.
 * DCOS-51865 - Edge-LB contiuous integration has been enhanced through testing and code refactoring.
 * DCOS-48059 - Edge-LB can successfully return the task id and task status for both server and sidecar tasks.
 * DCOS-46502 - Validates regular expressions from user input.
 * DCOS-48132 - The Edge-LB dcos-template monitors and reloads its configuration file to prevent Edge-LB pool updates from generating errors when there are frequent pool changes.

 # Edge-LB version 1.3.0
 Edge-LB service version 1.3.0 was released February 6, 2019.